peterlamar/vue-examples/vuechart/readme.md

-# Vue Instance
+# Vue Chart

-This demonstrates creating a chart using the Vue Trend library.
+This demonstrates creating a line chart using the Vue Trend library.

 ## Demo